rust-lang-nursery/futures-rfcs/futures-02.md

 This crate is a minimal addition on `futures-core` designed for low churn so that channels may appear in the public APIs of libraries.

+`futures-channel` will not include a dependency on the `futures-sink` crate because it is more volatile.
+In order to have channels implement the `Sink` trait, channels in `futures-channel` will expose `poll_send` methods which will be used to implement `Sink` inside of the `futures-sink` crate.

+This is the only crate that is not compatible with `no_std`, as it relies on synchronization primitives from `std`.

 ### `futures-util`

 `futures-util` contains a number of convenient combinator functions for